 The State Health Insurance Assistance Program (SHIP) is a government program with trained counselors in every state.
-In New Mexico, the SHIP is called New Mexico Aging and Long-Term Service Department.
+In New Mexico, the SHIP is called the New Mexico Aging and Long-Term Services Department.

-New Mexico Aging and Long-Term Service Department is independent (not connected with any insurance company or health plan).
+The New Mexico Aging and Long-Term Services Department is independent (not connected with any insurance company or health plan).
 It is a state program that gets money from the Federal government to give free local health insurance counseling to people with Medicare.

-New Mexico Aging and Long-Term Service Department counselors can help you with your Medicare questions or problems.
+The New Mexico Aging and Long-Term Services Department counselors can help you with your Medicare questions or problems.
 They can help you understand your Medicare rights, help you make complaints about your medical care or treatment, and help you straighten out problems with your Medicare bills.
-New Mexico Aging and Long-Term Service Department counselors can also help you understand your Medicare plan choices and answer questions about switching plans.
+The New Mexico Aging and Long-Term Services Department counselors can also help you understand your Medicare plan choices and answer questions about switching plans.

-Method New Mexico Aging and Long-Term Service Department - Contact Information CALL 1-800-432-2080 Calls to this number are free.
+Method The New Mexico Aging and Long-Term Services Department - Contact Information CALL 1-800-432-2080 Calls to this number are free.
 1-505-476-4799 Calls to this number are free.
-Monday - Friday from 9:00 a.m. - 5:00 p.m., local time.
-Weekends and holidays from 11:00 a.m. - 3:00 p.m., local time.
-TTY 1-505-476-4937 This number requires special equipment and is only for people who have difficulties with hearing or speaking.
+Monday - Friday from 9:00 a.m. - 5:00 p.m., local time. ТТУ 1-505-476-4937 This number requires special equipment and is only for people who have difficulties with hearing or speaking.
 WRITE New Mexico Aging and Long-Term Services Department 2550 Cerrillos Road Santa Fe, NM 87505 WEBSITE www.nmaging.state.nm.us